qmacro/btp-resources-with-cli-tools-and-apis/slides.md

 # The next level

 - Hyperscaler platforms, where resources co-exist
-- Cattle not pets - see [Monday morning thoughts: a cloud native smell][1]
+- Cattle not pets - see [Monday morning thoughts: a cloud native smell][cloud-native-smell]
 - Automation is key for the next stages in your cloud journey
 - Facilities beyond the Cockpit for managing SAP BTP resources